johnalison/obsidian-notes/2-areas/coffea4bs/4b code base.md

 - [ ]  Remake plotting to be more flexible re:hist structure ?
 - [x] Script to check process lumi section agaist json
 - [x] Reduce histograms Do we need the "other" tag list item ? / other regions ? passPreSel cut ?
+- [ ] RunII and Run3 options to sum over the proper years

 ## Follow-ups